dkoudela/crucible-project-admin-restapi/README.md

 Crucible Project Admin REST API
 ==============================
-This is the Crucible Project Admin RestAPI plugin for Atlassian FishEye/Crucible.
+This is the Crucible Project Admin RestAPI for Atlassian FishEye/Crucible.

 ## Provided features